What is Dynamic Working?

 Typically staff who are Dynamic Working will work the majority of their time from campus but will also spend one or more days a week working from their homes.
 They may also on occasion vary the times of day that they work to suit their own and or business needs, although the total hours worked should remain as before.

 Why have we introduced Dynamic Working?

-Over the past 18 months our staff have done a tremendous job under very difficult circumstances.
+During and since the pandemic, staff have done a tremendous job under very difficult circumstances.

 Whilst the experience of remote working has been challenging in many ways there have also been many benefits reported by both our staff and the wider workforce particularly around the ability to achieve a better work/life blend.

-As we move forward to a situation where staff no longer are required to work from home, we wish to retain the benefits achieved through remote working whilst bringing our staff back onto to campus to make sure we generate the vibrant and welcoming atmosphere that we are famous for.
+As have now moved to a stage where staff are not required to work from home, we wish to retain the benefits achieved through remote working whilst bringing our staff back onto to campus to make sure we generate the vibrant and welcoming atmosphere that we are famous for.

 For this latter reason we have set an expectation that most of our staff whose roles lend themselves to Dynamic Working will work from campus for the majority of their time.